 This is a call for help to anyone who may be able to shed new or old information or helpful suggestions about Dick, whom I believe we have located in the 1870 census and was living in or on the outskirts of San Juan Bautista (San Benito County), California, on a farm owned by John B. Pendleton and wife Mary Pendleton.

 In the 1870 census report (see Fig. 5 in PDF), Dick was going by his apparent "adopted" name, "Dick Coffman."
 He is listed as Indian and from California.
 His work status is a servant.
 His reported age is 20 (which would be about right in 1870).

-Can we undiscover who Dick Coffman married?
-The woman was Mexican, and also had Indian heritage.
+Can we discover who Dick Coffman married?
+The woman was Mexican and also had Indian heritage.
 What was the wife's family name?
 Did they have children?
-Have we descendants living today?
+Have they descendants living today?

 Dick proudly believed he was the last of his tribe of remote-living Indians until, unbelievably, in 1881 and again in 1882, some of the remote Indians in hiding revealed themselves publicly, twice at Buck Flat (located some 35 miles east of Red Bluff).
 Indian Dick realized that he was not the last of his tribe after all.

 So Dick and a mysterious friend named Rod D. McDonald returned north and paid a short visit themselves to the remote Rancheria (village).
 What transpired when "they made an examination of the camp and returned unharmed (Kauffman, 1882)”?